-Based on Southern Greenland foehn data, over a 7 year period (2010 - 2016) there were an average of 3 foehn events each year in the ice free months (May - November).
+Based on meterological data for southern Greenland, over a 7 year period (2010 - 2016) there were an average of 3 foehn events each year in the ice free months (May - November).
 These events lasted between 17 and 64 hours.

-Two potential scenarios were assessed to determine the drawdown in surface water (net loss of aerosols) from the TSF when wind speeds exceed 32m/s for 10 minutes:
+For the purpose of the analysis two potential scenarios were assessed to determine the drawdown in surface water (net loss of aerosols) from the TSF when wind speeds exceed 32m/s for 10 minutes: